mirnovov/drs-documentation/modders-handbook/initial-setup-and-compiling/building-the-ports.md

 <figure><img src="../../.gitbook/assets/image (1).png" alt=""><figcaption><p>Open this exact folder, not the cloned repository itself or anything else.</p></figcaption></figure>

 When you open the project, in the bottom right corner will appear a notification asking you to install Android Gradle Plugin.
 Install it.
 If it will suggest to upgrade it, dismiss this notification.
-Then you can be sure that all installed components are supported by the engine.

 After that, open `build.gralde` file from the `app` module and sync the project.